For more information on many of these terms see http://www.pcwebopedia.com/

 Binary digit - the smallest unit of information on a computer.
 Usually referred to as a “bit.”
 See bit.

-Biometric identification - the use of physiological characteristics such as fingerprints or voice print for identification.
-A biometric device is one that is capable of making an identification based on a specific human train that is unique to the individual.
+Biometric identification - the use of physiological characteristics such as fingerprints or voice print to authenticate that a user is who she says she is.
+Biometrics devices are those that are capable of making an identification based on a specific human train that is unique to the individual.

 BIOS - Pronounced "bye-os," it is an acronym for basic input/output system.
 The BIOS is built-in software generally found on the ROM chip built into the computer.
 It determines what a computer can do without accessing programs from a disk.